bartvanbenthem/azuretoken/README.md

 # azuretoken
-Request Azure API and Graph tokens in Go
+Go module with functions to request Azure API and Graph tokens.